TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 It is possible to forward from one controller action to an action of the same or a different controller.
 This is even possible if the controller is in another extension.

-In the following example if the current blog is not found in the :php:`PostController`s index action we follow to the list of blogs which is displayed by the :php:`indexAction` of the :php:`BlogController`.
+In the following example, if the current blog is not found in the :php:`PostController`s index action we follow to the list of blogs which is displayed by the :php:`indexAction` of the :php:`BlogController`.